COVID-19 Novel Coronavirus: Updates & Resources for Physicians

 - Factsheets, Handouts, and Posters

-From the World Health Organization (WHO): WHO Coronavirus Home which is updated on a rolling basis with technical guidelines on a rolling basis.
+From the World Health Organization (WHO): WHO Coronavirus Home

 From the Journal of the American Medical Association (JAMA): Guidance for diagnosis and treatment, updated on a rolling basis.